Request to Join

 Writer for Finding Health blog: I write articles about evolving concepts in health care and also contribute to other medical blogs.

 Amanda Xi is currently an Anesthesia Resident at Massachusetts General Hospital.
 She completed her Transitional Year at Henry Ford Hospital in Detroit, MI.
 She graduated with her MD in 2015 from Oakland University William Beaumont (OUWB) School of Medicine in Rochester, MI.
 She was an Acceleration to Excellence Program Scholar at Bard College at Simon’s Rock and after transferring to the University of Michigan (Go Blue!), graduated with a BSE and MSE in Biomedical Engineering.
 While at Michigan, she was active in the Society of Women Engineers (SWE) and ran the Engineering Club at a local underserved middle school.
 In medical school, Amanda developed a passion for social media (especially blogging: http://blog.amandaxi.com) and graphic design (http://mddet.etsy.com).
 Amanda previously served in numerous roles in the American Medical Women's Association (AMWA).
-Currently she is the Resident Division Treasurer and Program Committee Co-Director.
+Currently she serves on the Board of Directors and as a Program Committee Co-Director.

 Julian Willoughby, MD MPH is a sports medicine physician at Carolinas HealthCare System in Charlotte, NC.
 He helped launch the ACGME’s Back to Bedside initiative, a new program designed to empower residents and fellows to develop transformative projects to combat resident burnout by fostering meaning in their learning environments through increased meaningful engagement with their patients.